-- 1. No!
+1. No!
 It can be variable.
-Medical technology and computers can be helpful in resolving disability.
+Medical technology and computers can be helpful in

+- resolving disability.
 The contribution of science is commendable in spite of the famous physicist Stephen Hawkins walking and not speaking. - 2.
 Marxism believes in attempting to establish equality by controlling the public over economic resources, while liberals believe in excluding qualified individuals from all classes by open competition. - 3.
 Ending of privilege class and attempts to bring equality by divisive behavior. - 4.
 In the absence of meeting the minimum requirements, one cannot understand the importance of their political rights, which promotes political corruption. - 5.
 In 1964, the Civil Rights Act was passed by the government, which attempted to establish equality on the basis of color, race and religion.
 Barack Hussein Obama, a black man, has twice held the position in America's highest dignity.
 Which is an example of the policy of apartheid being rejected But still, from time to time in the society, there is an echo of violence against blacks. - 6.
 According to equality, equal work should have equal pay, work is different intellectual and physical

-Paragraph Based Answers (1+1+1+1)
+7. Paragraph Based Answers (1+1+1+1)

-- 1. The principle favoring equal rights of men & women. - 2.
-Some necessities are nature-oriented, such that women need a break in their later stages of childbirth. - 3.
-No, it is not against the principle of equality because it is a natural imperative. - 4.
-The topic related to women.
+- 7.1.
+The principle favoring equal rights of men & women en (Gender Equality) - 7.2.
+C- 'A' and 'B' both - 7.3.
+B- No (it is not against the principle of equality because it is a natural imperative) - 7.4.
+A- Raelated to women.